p-salazarhamm/Animal_surveillance_Valley_Fever/README.md

 # Animal Surveillance of Valley Fever
-A data repository of animal surveillance efforts of Valley Fever.
+A data repository for animal surveillance efforts of Valley Fever.

 # Relevant citations (in order of recency)